-Be Grateful For Everything.
+Be Grateful to Everyone.
 Really?

 Author’s Note